adamrmatar/JumbleAI/README.md

 ## Donate

-If you like this project, you can buy me a coffee :)
+If you like this project, you can buy Cody a coffee for making this possible :)

 - **Lightning:** ⚡️ codytseng@getalby.com ⚡️
 - **Bitcoin:** bc1qwp2uqjd2dy32qfe39kehnlgx3hyey0h502fvht